sriyogesh94/dcos-docs/1.8/administration/installing/cloud/gce.md

 ## Prerequisites
 - Google Cloud Console account

+**Important:** Upgrades are not supported with this installation method.

 ## <a name="bootstrap"></a>Bootstrap node configuration
 A bootstrap node is required to run the scripts and to bootstrap the DC/OS cluster.